dapr/proposals/R-inline-resiliency-policies-for-pubsub-subscription.md

 **As it stands...**

-when a Subscription is bound to a Topic in the runtime, the inbound policy is loaded for the target pubsub component. https://github.com/dapr/dapr/blob/70f5fd6982f5e068f2e93614ebb6542dc84cb771/pkg/runtime/processor/pubsub/topics.go#L56
+when a Subscription is bound to a Topic in the runtime, the component inbound resiliency policy is loaded for the target pubsub component. https://github.com/dapr/dapr/blob/70f5fd6982f5e068f2e93614ebb6542dc84cb771/pkg/runtime/processor/pubsub/topics.go#L56

 ```go
 policyDef := p.resiliency.ComponentInboundPolicy(name, resiliency.Pubsub)
 ```
-At the point of the message being dispatched to the app channel, a policy runner is created and loaded with the policy. https://github.com/dapr/dapr/blob/70f5fd6982f5e068f2e93614ebb6542dc84cb771/pkg/runtime/processor/pubsub/topics.go#L179C3-L179C3
+At the point of the message being dispatched to the app channel, a policy runner is created and loaded with the resiliency policy. https://github.com/dapr/dapr/blob/70f5fd6982f5e068f2e93614ebb6542dc84cb771/pkg/runtime/processor/pubsub/topics.go#L179C3-L179C3
 ```go
 policyRunner := resiliency.NewRunner[any](ctx, policyDef)